-Mr Morritt regularly undertakes blepharoplasty surgery at the Claremont and Thornbury private hospitals in Sheffield to improve the appearance of the eyelids.
-Upper eyelid surgery (blepharoplasty) is most frequently requested to remove excess skin from the upper eyelid.
+Mr Morritt regularly undertakes blepharoplasty surgery at the Claremont and Thornbury private hospitals in Sheffield.
+Upper eyelid surgery (also known as upper blepharoplasty) is most frequently requested to remove excess skin from the upper eyelid.
 Sometimes there is bulging caused by collections of fat around the eye and these can also be reduced in size.
 Lower eyelid surgery is most frequently requested to improve the appearance of ‘eye bags’.
+As a Plastic surgeon, Mr Morritt frequently undertakes cosmetic eyelid procedures and reconstructive eyelid surgery.

 Upper blepharoplasty – procedure

-Upper blepharoplasty is most frequently performed under local anaesthetic.
-For those who don’t like needles we offer the extra option of a sedation injection.
-Upper blepharoplasty is sometimes performed under general anaesthetic for those who are particularly squeamish or if patient’s are having eyelid surgery at the same time as another procedure e.g. breast uplift.
+Upper blepharoplasty is most frequently performed under local anaesthetic (patient is awake during surgery).
+For those who don’t like needles we offer the extra option of a sedation injection (the patient is still awake during surgery but very calm and relaxed).
+Upper blepharoplasty is sometimes performed under general anaesthetic for those who are particularly squeamish or if patient’s are having eyelid surgery at the same time as another procedure e.g. breast surgery or tummy tuck surgery.

 The local anaesthetic is injected under the skin of the upper eyelid.
-Surgery commences once the skin is numb and involves removal of skin.
-In some patients a small amount of fat and or eyelid muscle is removed if there is excess fat or muscle.
+The local anaesthetic contains adrenaline which is useful to reduce bleeding during surgery.
+Eyelid surgery commences once the skin is numb and involves removal of skin.
+In some patients a small amount of fat and/or eyelid muscle is removed if there is excess fat or muscle.
 Care is taken to ensure that all bleeding points are sealed (cautery).
-The skin is then sutured with a fine stitch.
+The skin is then closed with a fine stitch.
 Steristrips are used to hold the ends of the stitch in place.
 Ointment (chloramphenicol) is used on the central part of the incision as it is uncomfortable to have steristrips in this location.
-Cooling pads are then used to reduce swelling.
+Cooling eye pads are then applied to reduce swelling.

-Patients are observed in hospital for a few hours after surgery and usually go home the same day once they and the nursing staff are happy.
+Patients are observed in hospital for a few hours after surgery and go home the same day once they and the nursing staff are happy.
 The stitches are removed by the nursing staff 5-6 days after the procedure.
+Mr Morritt prefers to use stitches that are removed as he finds that this type of stitch gives the best cosmetic outcome and that self-dissolving sutures give less predictable results.

 Video showing Mr Morritt’s upper blepharoplasty technique